geojupyter/workshop-open-source-geospatial/modules/05-sharing-and-publishing/index.md

 :::{youShouldNotice}
 ...a new browser tab opens with a loading spinner and the title "Building MyST Site".

-After around 5 seconds, the build will complete and the website content will display automatically.
+After around 50 seconds, the build will complete and the website content will display automatically.
+Subsequent rebuilds are faster as they don't need to download some needed templates.
+Note that this timing is on our hub, where cloud disk access is a bit slower.
+On a laptop with a local disk, the first build takes on the order of 15-20 seconds.

 At the top-left is the website title: "Open Source Geospatial Workflows in the Cloud".
 At the top-right is a button with the text "Rebuild".